Factom-Asset-Tokens/wasm-contract-poc/README.md

 ### C

 - [Addition](examples/c/add) - Add two numbers and return the result.
 Also demonstrates persistence of  contract state across calls
-- [Types](examples/c/types) - Demonstrates submitting and working with types in C + JS
+- [Types](examples/c/types) - Demonstrates working with different types as params and return values calling compiled C WASM from JS
+  - Booleans
+  - Integers
+  - Floating Point Numbers
+  - Strings
+- [Host Interaction](examples/c/host) - Demonstrates C code calling functions exported by the host environment, getting the result from the perspective of C code in JS.
+Also demonstrates the host returning dynamic values from imported functions.

 ### [AssemblyScript](https://docs.assemblyscript.org/)